Kong/docs.konghq.com/app/_hub/kong-inc/ai-response-transformer/how-to/_index.md

       ]
     }
     ```

     Finally, it sends this to the configured LLM.
-On the response, it takes the trailing "assistant" response back from the LLM, and
+On the response, it takes the trailing `assistant` response back from the LLM, and
-    **sets it as the HTTP body that will return to the original client**:
+    sets it as the HTTP body that will return to the original client:

     ```json
     {